Ski mountaineering in the Waddington Range

 - Drinking mug with lid

-We have limited space in the helicopter, so all of the above trip gear including the above must fit in your daypack plus a 90L duffle bag.
-Your lunches/snacks/drinks should fit within a 40L rubbermaid or equivalent.
+We have limited space in the helicopter, so all of the above trip gear including your tent etc. must fit in your daypack plus a 90L duffle bag.
+Your lunches/snacks/drinks should fit within a 15L rubbermaid or equivalent.
 If we have extra room on the last flight, there may be space for extra items such as drinks, camp chairs etc.